Travelling to Siquijor and wondering where to stay in Siquijor Island?

 Coco Grove Beach Resort

-The resort has a spa, a boutique store, and offers a laundry service and baby sitting service, both making this a great stay for families.
-There’s also an onsite dive shop that offers PADI and SSI courses, plus trips to Siquijor’s 23 dive sites.
-You can also join a dive trip to Apo Island, mentioned as one of the top 10 best dive sites in the world.
-(We’ve snorkelled at Apo and saw more turtles than you could count!)
+The resort has a spa, a boutique store, and offers a laundry service and baby sitting service.
+There’s also an on-site dive shop that offers PADI and SSI courses, plus trips to Siquijor’s 23 dive sites.
+There’s resort boats for island hopping, but you can simply walk out from the resort’s beach to snorkel at Tubod Marine Sanctuary.

 Click here for the latest prices.